New-Bamboo/rack-raw-upload/README.md

 Rack::RawUpload performs this conversion when all these conditions are met:

 1. The request method is POST or PUT
-2. The mimetype is one of
+2. The mimetype is NOT one of
     * `application/x-www-form-urlencoded`
     * `multipart/form-data`
 3. The Content-Length is greater than 0